NEW: Season 2: Seed of Karmic Fire

 | Divine Epiphany (All Cards) |

-Combatant cards that gain base Epiphany effects do not grant any points.
-However, if a Neutral or Monster card gains a base Epiphany, it adds 10 points to your Save Data.
-Gaining a Divine Epiphany adds 20 points regardless of the card.
+Combatant, Neutral, and Monster cards that gain base Epiphany effects do not grant any points; however gaining a Divine Epiphany adds 20 points regardless of the card.

 For example, adding a Neutral card to your deck grants 20 points.
-If the card later gains a Divine Epiphany, it adds another 30 points (Base Epiphany + Divine), for a total of 50 points.
-This comes from 20 points for the Neutral card, 10 for the base Epiphany, and 20 for the Divine Epiphany.
+If the card later gains a Divine Epiphany, it adds another 20 points (Base Epiphany + Divine), for a total of 40 points.

-Card Conversion refers to Events or Fates that replace your cards. for example, the Leadership Fate converts 3 Basic Cards into random Rare Neutral Cards, and this grants 10 points for each card converted.
+Card Conversion refers to Events or Fates that replace a player's current card with a different card.
+For example, the Leadership Fate converts 3 Starting Cards into random Rare Neutral Cards, and this grants 40 points (20 points for removing a Starting Card and 20 points for obtaining a Neutral Card) for each card converted.

-Forbidden cards cost 20 points when added to your deck, and they will be retained in your save data even if you reach the cap for your current tier.
+Forbidden cards cost 20 points when added to a player's deck, and they will be retained in the Save Data because they are saved before other Memories.

 | Tier | Normal Chaos Run Cap | Nightmare Mode Cap |